Clean Up After the Storm

 - Don’t forget to use hand sanitizer and wash your hands frequently to help prevent illness.
 GoJo has some great options here.

 Floods can bring mosquitoes that carry disease.
 Use insect repellent with DEET to help deter these pests.
 OFF!
 Deep Woods Insect Repellent by SC Johnson is a good choice.
 Wear long sleeves, pants, and socks when you’re outside.

 For more information on Clean Up Safety after a Disaster, visit the Center of Disease Control and Prevention website by clicking here.
 Visit the Vendor Literature pages for many other options to help with your after the storm clean up (or any day clean up) efforts.

-© Copyright 2017 Sarah Rotier, All rights Reserved.
+© Copyright 2017 RJ Schinner, All rights Reserved.
 Written For: DSR Sales Support Blog